 multicore processor, one of the earliest multicore processors, which was commercialized into the Tilera

 TILE64 architecture.
+Recently, in 2017, Intel Skylake SP has adopted our scalable mesh of cores architecture that we proposed.
 I co-authored the earliest published research on dark silicon,

 including a paper that derives the utilization wall that causes dark silicon,

 and a prototype massively specialized processor called GreenDroid.